 Contact a New York City Car Accident Attorney About a U-Turn Accident

-If you have been injured in a New York City car accident caused by another driver’s attempt to make a U-turn, you may be entitled to demand compensation for your injuries and other losses.
+If you have been injured in a New York City car accident during a U-turn by another driver, you may be entitled to demand compensation for your injuries and other losses.
 Contact David Resnick & Associates, P.C., in New York for a review of your accident and legal options provided at no charge to you.

 As your car accident attorneys, David Resnick & Associates will work to recover maximum compensation for you to ensure that you have been made whole for the full financial and emotional impact of a preventable traffic collision caused by another driver.
 For a free initial evaluation of your case, contact the firm today by calling 212-279-2000 or by completing our online contact form.